deepintocode/algo-pass-generator/README.md

-## A algorithmic password generator written in React
+## An algorithmic password generator written in React

 Refer to the 'How it Works' section for usage details